BioDepot/BioDepot-workflow-builder/README.md

 #### Software tool developers

 A major motivation for our development of Bwb was that our own software tools were not being adopted or even tested by potential users.
 The barriers of installing and integrating new software into existing workflows are very high.
 By providing a GUI and an auto-installation method across different platforms, the adoption costs are greatly reduced. **Bwb is NOT meant to be a visual programming language** as we find this to be a cumbersome method for experienced coders while being too complicated to be easily adopted by users without a programming background.
 Instead, Bwb is designed to allow the developer a mechanism to provide a consistent and intuitive GUI for their software that largely consists of filling out a set of forms with minimal coding.
 In some cases, an additional wrapper script may be needed.
 Filling out the Bwb forms to skin an application is usually less work than the alternatives of writing a custom GUI, providing or conforming to a web-based API, writing, or dragging-and-dropping together a script to create a workflow using one or more workflow description languages.
 Our test cases are examples of ready-to-run modifiable workflows that self-install executables, dependencies and data.
-One possible use cas is to add Bwb workflows to a GitHub to encourage users to try out new software.
+One possible use case is to add Bwb workflows to a GitHub to encourage users to try out new software.

 ## Usage